ANG3L0/notes-bloggo/docs/Body experiments/DietProtocol2024.md

     * Good, all things considered.
 Traveled for a month and didn't cardio for a week in Dubai since the gym was flooded and the treadmills were dead.
 The streets were also dangerous to walk in.
 I could've been more hardcore and just walked in circles in the hotel lobby, but didn't.
 Will weigh-in again on 30th as that lands on Tuesday, the day of the other weigh-ins.

+* **Apr 30: 176.6lb, 20.4%**

+    * OK.

+* **May 21: 172.8, 19.5% bf, raw**

+    * Bad.
+Seems like I've lost some water weight and stuff.
+But, I've also gotten weaker at the gym by a lot.
+Instead of 180g+ protein per day, been slacking and maybe only doing 100-120g for past couple weeks.
+As such, endurance is almost halved for lifting heavy weights.
+On top sets, probably only about 80% of beginning of bulk.
+    * Due to this messup, I probably need to cut the cut short to around end of June (more specifically, July 2nd as that lands on a Tuesday) and then start bulking up.